systemetric/sheep/docs/vision.md

 print(markers)
 ```

-`markers` is a Python list of `marker objects`.
-Which looks like a the following:
+`markers` is a Python list of "marker objects", which each look like the following:

 ```
 [arena Marker 0: 0.856m @0.754 degrees